binocarlos/bookmaker/README.md

 ### `book.getPages(glob, callback(err, pages){})`

-Load an array of page objects that are the result of processing the markdown files found in the glob.
+Process each markdown file found in the glob and return an array of the JSON objects.

 ### `book.processFiles(glob, process(filepath, next){}, done(error){})`